almachelouche/middleman/content/email/AU/eNews/013/2-3 & 3-4years.md

 color='darkblue'

 	title = '''RS Limited Edition'''
 	copy = '''This month, the Focus RS Limited Edition will be hitting the streets.
-With its unapologetic style and refined performance, the lucky few who will get to strap themselves into this beast are in for one hell of a ride.''' cta1_text = '''LEARN MORE'''
+With its unapologetic style and refined performance, the lucky few who will get to strap themselves into this beast are in for one exhilarating ride.''' cta1_text = '''LEARN MORE'''
 	cta1_url = '''https://www.ford.com.au/performance/focus-rs-special-edition'''
 	cta1_link_name = '''RS'''